arthomas7/topic-amplicons/Lesson03a/analysis.md

 ## Jump into the analysis

-<u>If you are following along on the VICE app in Cyverse</u>, qiime2 should already be installed, check it:
+<u>If you are following along on the VICE app in Cyverse</u>, QIIME2 should be installed.
+Check it (remember to use the `!` to indicate a bash command):

 From a Jupyter Python Notebook:
 ```
 ! qiime --help
 ```

-This environment also come pre-loaded with a plugin that let's us view qiime2 graphics in the notebook directly.
+This environment also come pre-loaded with a Python tool that let's us view qiime2 graphics in the notebook directly.
 We need to import that:

 ```
 import qiime2 as q2
 ```

-<u>If you are following along in your local terminal</u>, first you need to activate qiime:
+<u>If you are following along in a terminal with a local qIIME2 installation</u>, first you need to activate QIIME2:
-(Remember, don't use the `!`.
-You may also have a different suffix if you are working with a different version)
+(Remember, in the terminal, you don't need the `!`.
+You may also have a different suffix if you are working with a different version)  :
 ```
 source activate qiime2-2020.2
 ```